TomCrey/TomCrey/README.md

 - 👀 I’m interested in bioinformatics, structural biology, images processing and AI
 - 🌱 I’m currently learning bioinformatics in Nantes Université (FRANCE)
 - 📫 How to reach me by e-mail to the following address: titom.crey@gmail.com
-- ⚡ Fun fact: I was a french paralympic athlete in alpine skiing
+- ⚡ Fun fact: in the past, I was a french paralympic athlete in alpine skiing

 <!---
 TomCrey/TomCrey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.